ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-19.png)

-Clicking anywhere on a field button opens (if closed) the menu.
+Clicking anywhere on a field button opens (if closed) the dropdown.
 If the field button contains a valid value, selection is indicated on the associated list option.

 ![ ](spec-images/select-20.png)

-Hovering over a list option in the menu indicates interactivity.
+Hovering over a list option in the dropdown indicates interactivity.

 ![ ](spec-images/select-21.png)

-Clicking anywhere on a list option selects the option, displays the value in field button value, and closes the menu.
+Clicking anywhere on a list option selects the option, displays the value in field button value, and closes the dropdown.

 ![ ](spec-images/select-22.png)

-When the menu is open, clicking anywhere outside of a list option (including the field button) closes the menu with no changes.
+When the dropdown is open, clicking anywhere outside of a list option (including the field button) closes the dropdown with no changes.

 ![ ](spec-images/select-23.png)

 > NOTE: NEEDS VISUAL DESIGN FOR MULTIPLE FOCUS STATES?

-If the select component allows filtering, the filter bar has keyboard focus when the menu is opened.
+If the select component allows filtering, the filter bar has keyboard focus when the dropdown is opened.

 ![ ](spec-images/select-24.png)

 > NOTE: NEEDS TECH WRITER FOR TEXT

-Typing into the filter bar filters the list options in the menu (not pictured).
+Typing into the filter bar filters the list options in the dropdown (not pictured).
 The filter string can match anywhere in the text for each option.
-The menu should indicate when there are no matches found.
+The dropdown should indicate when there are no matches found.
 The "No matches" indicator is not interactive.
+The value in the filter bar does not persist when the dropdown is re-opened.

 ![ ](spec-images/select-25.png)